-Meet the board and staf
+Meet the board and staff

 Meet the staff